 - Facilities for both athletics and netball at the Duncan Mackinnon Athletics Track

 - Packer Park Velodrome

-- Organised public meetings
+- Organised gatherings of the general public

 Pawfield Park Fenced Dog Park (Caulfield East)

 There are a total of 24 shared-use parks, each of which includes both an on-leash and an off-leash section for canine visitors.
 These three parks (Harleston Park, Greenmeadows Gardens, and Hopetoun Gardens) are the only ones that let dogs run free off-leash between the hours of 6 and 9 in the morning.